by Christine Hunt

 Wheatgrass – is a complete food that contains 98 of the 102 earth elements.
 As a blood alkalizer it is a powerful liver detoxifier and protector.
 Best ingested as a juice since our digestive systems are not equipped to break down the components of grasses like cows and other herbivores.
 Juicing releases the nutrients so that they can be readily absorbed into the body.

-If you would like a .pdf file of these foods, and their related information in a handy reference table, please fill out this form and I will email it to you.
+If you would like a .pdf file of these foods, and their related information in a handy reference table, please fill out this form to download it.

 In summary, the less toxins you ingest, the less you will need to remove so, eat as toxin free as possible.
 A diet rich in organic vegetables and fruits will safely and naturally eliminate chemicals on a continuous basis.